HL7Norway/basisprofiler-r4-fsh/currentbuild/StructureDefinition-no-basis-address-official.md

   "status" : "active",
   "experimental" : false,
   "date" : "2019-05-15",
-  "description" : "Defines the concept of an officialy registered address in Norway.
-Usually this will be the adress registered in \"Folkeregisteret\" for persons or \"Enhetsregisteret\" for organizations.", "jurisdiction" : [
+  "description" : "Defines the concept of an officially registered address in Norway.
+Usually this will be the address registered in \"Folkeregisteret\" for persons or \"Enhetsregisteret\" for organizations.", "jurisdiction" : [
     {
       "coding" : [